Last-Order/Minyami/readme.md

 ### Event: `finished`

 The `'finished'` event is emitted after all the works are done.
-CLI program exits after this event is emiited.
+CLI program exits after this event is emitted.

+### Event: `merge-error`

+- `error: Error`

+The `merge-error` event is emitted when a merge progress is failed.

+### Event: `critical-error`

+- `error: Error`

+The `critical-error` is emitted when a error that Minyami can't handle happens.

 ## Contribution